haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2022/index.md

 In the PyMOL command window type:

 <a class="prompt prompt-pymol">
+distance C34-d01-30A, chain C and resid  62 and name CB, chain D and resid   82 and name CB<br>
+distance C34-d02-30A, chain C and resid  62 and name CB, chain D and resid   83 and name CB<br>
+distance C34-d03-30A, chain C and resid  62 and name CB, chain D and resid  123 and name CB<br>
+distance C34-d04-30A, chain C and resid  65 and name CB, chain D and resid   82 and name CB<br>
+distance C34-d05-30A, chain C and resid  65 and name CB, chain D and resid  123 and name CB<br>
+distance C34-d06-30A, chain C and resid  65 and name CB, chain D and resid  126 and name CB<br>
+distance C34-d07-30A, chain C and resid  65 and name CB, chain D and resid  135 and name CB<br>
-distance C34-1-d01-30A, chain C and resid 65 and name CB, chain A and resid 5394 and name CB<br>
+distance C34-d08-30A, chain C and resid  65 and name CB, chain A and resid 5394 and name CB<br>
-distance C34-2-d04-30A, chain C and resid 123 and name CB, chain A and resid 5394 and name CB<br>
+distance C34-d09-30A, chain D and resid 123 and name CB, chain A and resid 5394 and name CB<br>
-distance C34-2-d10-30A, chain C and resid 135 and name CB, chain B and resid  520 and name CB<br>
+distance C34-d10-30A, chain D and resid 135 and name CB, chain B and resid  520 and name CB<br>
-distance C34-2-d11-30A, chain C and resid 138 and name CB, chain B and resid  520 and name CB<br>
+distance C34-d11-30A, chain D and resid 138 and name CB, chain B and resid  520 and name CB<br>
-distance C34-2-d12-30A, chain C and resid 141 and name CB, chain B and resid  520 and name CB<br>
+distance C34-d12-30A, chain D and resid 141 and name CB, chain B and resid  520 and name CB<br>
 </a>

 <a class="prompt prompt-info">